AaronLasseigne/active_interaction/README.md

 #### Modified Filter Options

 - `:default` (`[]` or `nil`) - Fallback value if `nil` is given.
 May be set to `nil` to make the filter optional.
+Note that the only valid Array is an empty Array.

 #### Examples